 From composing business plans and coordinating research, to forming partnerships, delivering place-making programmes, or designing innovative new ways of working, everything we do is inspired by a love of the arts, a knowledge of business, and a belief that culture and commerce have a lot to offer one another.
-Our clients are from across the creative industries including heritage institutions, cultural and performing arts establishments and city councils.

 Here are a selection of case studies from our recent clients:

 We delivered a clear and engaging audience development plan ready to be owned and actioned across the museum's team.
 Our work included consolidating audience data and insights (identifying who is engaged and who is missing), considering external influencing factors, running cross-team consultation workshops, and creating new audience groups to guide action and decisions.